 - + – the plus sign is a quick add feature where you can quickly create a new Note, Activities, Media, Assignment, or Document without having to open up the specific section.

 - The number displayed at the end of a menu item indicates how many corresponding records are available for that contact.
-In our example image to the right, you’ll see that there are 2 Activities and 1 Proposal.
+In our example image to the right, you’ll see 2 Activities and 1 Proposal.

 The next section we’ll investigate is the second column of information where the contact details are defined: